dougeby/IntuneDocs/intune/planning-guide-scenarios.md

 You can [download a template of the above table](https://gallery.technet.microsoft.com/Intune-deployment-planning-fae156c2?redir=0) to enter your organization’s use-case and sub-use-case scenarios.

-## Identify organizational groups associated with your use-case scenarios
+## Organizational groups for your scenarios

 Now you need to identify the organizational groups that are associated with each use-case and sub-use-case scenario.
 For example: